mkloczko/mouse/README.md

-# Mouse context problem
+## The problem

-An approach to computer mouse vs animal mouse linguistic problem.
+The problem was to solve whether in a given sentence the mouse is a computer device or an animal.

 ## Idea